arkency/posts/posts/2020-04-10-rails-connections-pools-and-handlers.md

 Note: you may want to read about `with_connection` method.

 ## Connection handler

+Now a plot twist: you can have many connection pools in your Rails app.
+Connection handler manages them.

 ```ruby
 ActiveRecord::Base.connection_handler.class
 # => ActiveRecord::ConnectionAdapters::ConnectionHandler
 ```

+When can there be multiple connection pools?
+For example when there's an AR model which makes its own `establish_connection` - usually to another database.
+Note: each connection pool has its own max pool size.

-You can use it to get hold of all your pools:
+You can use connection handler to get hold of all your pools:

 ```ruby
 ActiveRecord::Base.connection_handler.connection_pools